collaborativebioinformatics/EasyGiraffe/README.md

 * Compare detected variants in the VCF against known ground truth variants from the simulator.
 * Evaluate performance metrics: precision, recall, F1-score.

-The following diagram illustrates the overall workflow followed in the GIRAFFEAgent2 simulator-based validation framework:
+The following diagram illustrates the overall workflow followed in the GIRAFFE simulator-based validation framework:

 ![GIRAFFE Workflow](giraffe2.png)